 - Visst kan Johanna läsa!
 (2016-07-14)

 - Visst kan Johanna cykla (2016-05-21)

 These pages are written to conform to the standards for web pages, if you have a web browser that does not handle these correct you may run into problems.
-I regularly test the pages in Opera and Lynx.
+I regularly test the pages in Vivaldi and Lynx.

 I'm a fan of wrestling , and I maintain American Wrestling Trivia - the source for wrestling trivia information.
 If you are interested in American wrestling, then this site is sure worth taking a look at!
 I have got results from main events of the World Wrestling Entertainment (WWE), World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW) dating back as far as to 1985.

 The first computer I owned myself was a Commodore 64, which I still have.
 A part of my website is devoted to Commodore eight-bit machines, and among the stuff available there is an on-line version of my old PD library, some scanned version of old cool ads about Commodore machines, the home page of the now defunct Swedish non-profit Commodore magazine Åtta Bitar (Eight bits), for which I wrote a few articles, something I've continued to do for other magazines, such as Go64.

 I have been active on FidoNet since 1994.
 For the Swedish Fidonet audience, I have a page devoted to the yearly Swedish Fidonet convention SupCon.
 Up until 2000 I posted FAQ documents in several Fidonet echoes.